HardisonCo/.github/international/lithuania/lt-health/hms-llm/index.md

 ## Integration Points

-This document outlines how HMS-LLM is integrated with lt_Health systems in Lithuania.
+This document outlines how HMS-LLM is integrated with lt-health systems in Lithuania.